At The Edison Ford Winter Estate, Fort Myers Fl

 There are two homes, Edison’s Seminole Lodge and Ford’s house, The Mangoes, a guest house, museum exhibits of early technology, and the rubber laboratory.

 This is an interesting view of an early period of intense technological change and when you see it you will identify the parallels with today’s time of fast technological change.
 The estate is also an excellent view of life and entertainment in what was essentially a frontier town.
 Life with early tech meant electricity and loads of fans-no AC!
 Entertainment meant fishing, boating, camping, cards, music, and dancing.

-The rubber laboratory where Edison, Ford and Firestone experimented with plant-based sources of rubber is a good insight into a time near war in which forward-thinking Americans worried about having no native sources of an essential material.
+The rubber laboratory where Edison, Ford, and Firestone experimented with plant-based sources of rubber is a good insight into a time near war in which forward-thinking Americans worried about having no native sources of essential material.